Jwely/espa-api/docs/API-INTERFACE.md

 Accepts a request for production from an HTTP GET.
 Either returns the url the completed product can be downloaded from if complete or returns an orderid for the item.
 This call should be indempotent and would therefore support reusing already processed items.

 There are several advantages to moving to this style of operation.
-1 - It is simple and eliminates unnecessary complexity  2 - It is testable and usable directly from a browser.
-3 - It forces a many-to-many structure for orders to scenes/products, enabling reuse of the cache (ESPA currently has a very high cache hit rate but is not set up to take advantage of it.
+1. It is simple and eliminates unnecessary complexity
+2. It is testable and usable directly from a browser.
+3. It forces a many-to-many structure for orders to scenes/products, enabling reuse of the cache (ESPA currently has a very high cache hit rate but is not set up to take advantage of it.
 This means saving real dollars as less disk cache will be necessary to scale).
-4 - We can be more responsive to end users.
+4. We can be more responsive to end users.
 They would obtain data faster if the scenes were already on cache.
 We would have to process less.
 We would allow most items to remain on the cache much longer, and they would only be purged as they lost popularity to other items.
-5 - For end users, this is as easy as it gets.
+5. For end users, this is as easy as it gets.
 Hit a url.
 You either get a download url or an orderid.
 Instead of an orderid maybe we could even just provide information about the item and where it's at in the processing queue.  (submitted on this date, has this many items ahead of it, etc).

 There are several disadvantages:
-1 - ESPA is not set up to operate on an item by item basis.
+1. ESPA is not set up to operate on an item by item basis.
 Orders are a real thing (many-to-one) so we'd have to do the engineering and migrate to the new way of operating.
-2 - It makes the cache purge a bit more complex, but not by much.
+2. It makes the cache purge a bit more complex, but not by much.
+3. It would be require statistical plotting to be reworked.
+4. Tracking down issues with user orders would be _different_.
+That is, harder or easier depending on what the issue is.
+Seeing the users entire order on disk would be more complex.
+Tracking down individual items would be far simpler.

+This is currently describing the service as returning a download url if the item is available.
+I would LOVE to take this further and have the file actually start downloading if it's available instead, thus getting us down to a single, authoritative url for a given product in our system.
+This would require significant rework and scaling at the app tier level as it's only hooked up to 1Gb line and is also a single instance.
+It *is* the right thing to do, however.

 ```json
 curl --user production:password http://localhost:5000/api/v0/order
 ?input=LE70290302003123EDC00&products=etm_sr,etm_toa&projection=aea